Cerebral amyloid angiopathy

-Cerebral amyloid angiopathy (CAA) is a form of angiopathy in which specific proteins deposit in the walls of small to medium blood vessels of the central nervous system and meninges.
+Cerebral amyloid angiopathy (CAA) is a form of angiopathy in which specific proteins deposit in the walls of small to medium-sized blood vessels of the central nervous system and meninges.
 The term congophilic is sometimes used because the presence of the abnormal aggregations of amyloid can be demonstrated by microscopic examination of brain tissue after staining with Congo red.
 The amyloid material is only found in the brain and as such the disease is not related to other forms of amyloidosis.

 Types

 Several familial variants exist.
 The condition is usually associated with amyloid beta (Aβ).
 However, there are types involving other amyloid peptides: